nova-pkgs/python/Doc/library/random.rst

 The functions supplied by this module are actually bound methods of a hidden instance of the :class:`random.Random` class.
 You can instantiate your own instances of :class:`Random` to get generators that don't share state.
+This is especially useful for multi-threaded programs, creating a different instance of :class:`Random` for each thread, and using the :meth:`jumpahead` method to make it likely that the generated sequences seen by each thread don't overlap.

-Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`, :meth:`~Random.seed`, :meth:`~Random.getstate`, and :meth:`~Random.setstate` methods.
+Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`, :meth:`~Random.seed`, :meth:`~Random.getstate`, :meth:`~Random.setstate` and :meth:`~Random.jumpahead` methods.
 Optionally, a new generator can supply a :meth:`~Random.getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.

+.. versionadded:: 2.4
+   the :meth:`getrandbits` method.

+As an example of subclassing, the :mod:`random` module provides the :class:`WichmannHill` class that implements an alternative generator in pure Python.
+The class provides a backward compatible way to reproduce results from earlier versions of Python, which used the Wichmann-Hill algorithm as the core generator.
+Note that this Wichmann-Hill generator can no longer be recommended: its period is too short by contemporary standards, and the sequence generated is known to fail some stringent randomness tests.
+See the references below for a recent variant that repairs these flaws.

+.. versionchanged:: 2.3
+   MersenneTwister replaced Wichmann-Hill as the default generator.

 The :mod:`random` module also provides the :class:`SystemRandom` class which uses the system function :func:`os.urandom` to generate random numbers